 Hybrid working can also lead to cost savings for businesses.
 By reducing the amount of office space needed or hot desking, businesses can save on rent and associated expenses.
 Additionally, employees who work from home can save on commuting costs and other expenses related to working in an office.

 Contrary to popular belief, hybrid working can actually improve collaboration among employees.
 When employees have the opportunity to work both in the office and from home, they can collaborate in different ways and bring new perspectives to their work.
 Some of our clients make Monday’s and Thursday’s compulsory for working in the office.

-Which leads us to our conclusion that hybrid working options are crucial for hiring in Cyprus.
+This leads us to our conclusion that hybrid working options are crucial for hiring in Cyprus.
 By meeting candidate expectations, increasing productivity and job satisfaction, saving on costs, and improving collaboration, businesses can stay competitive in today’s job market.
-As a recruitment agency, we urge businesses to consider offering hybrid working as a way to attract and retain top talent in Cyprus.
+As a recruitment agency, we urge businesses to consider offering it as a way to attract and retain top talent in Cyprus.

 If you are looking for jobs in Cyprus, do not hesitate to contact us.